Table of Contents

 The Role of Cognition in Prejudice

 People make their decisions based on the information and knowledge that is most readily available.
-In other words, people make most of their judgments depending on avilability heuristic.
-For example, in Czech Republic, the discussions in social settings and in the media about the gypsy populations focus on the high crime rate and the stereotypical poverity among this population; so a company would simply decide not to higher a gypsy in their company, even though they don’t have any personal experience.
+In other words, people make most of their judgments depending on the availability heuristic.
+For example, in the Czech Republic, the discussions in social settings and in the media about the gypsy populations focus on the high crime rate and the stereotypical poverty among this population; so a company would simply decide not to higher a gypsy in their company, even though they don’t have any personal experience.
 People usually use schemas when they process social information, which means this could be due to schema processing.

 Stigma and Ethnocentrism

-Social stigma is defined as an extreme discrediting and disapproval of a person by the society.
-Which comes in two different forms, social stigma, and self stigma.
+Social stigma is defined as an extreme discrediting and disapproval of a person by society.
+Which comes in two different forms, social stigma, and self-stigma.

 For example, many people may believe that mentally ill patients are violent, this is considered an example of a stereotype as it involves a cognition or a belief which is generalized to a group of people or a population.
-A prejudice would be if this cognition or belief leads on to a negative affect or emotion, so if you start becoming scared of mentally ill patients, that would be a prejudice.
+Prejudice would be if this cognition or belief leads on to negative affect or emotion, so if you start becoming scared of mentally ill patients, that would be prejudice.
 Finally, if these prejudices and stereotypes lead to a change in our behavior, then this can lead to discrimination.
-Like, if you are scared from mentally ill patients, you might not want to hire them in your company or live close to them.
+Like, if you are scared of mentally ill patients, you might not want to hire them in your company or live close to them.

 Stereotype threat refers to a self-fulfilling fear that one is at risk of confirming negative stereotypes.
-Spencer studies illustrated this threat examining stereotypes in math function and gender.
-Performance was directly influenced by preconditioning with/without stereotype.
+Spencer studies illustrated this threat to examining stereotypes in math function and gender.
+The performance was directly influenced by preconditioning with/without stereotype.